MuhammadSubhan123321/Event-Management-System/README.md

 Figma – UI Wireframes (Login, Signup, Welcome, Free Trial)

-📌 Learning Outcomes
+📌 **Learning Outcomes**

-Designed a complete database system for event management.
+-Designed a complete database system for event management.

-Understood normalization, relationships, joins, and constraints.
+-Understood normalization, relationships, joins, and constraints.

-Implemented views, indexes, and stored procedures.
+-Implemented views, indexes, and stored procedures.

-Practiced database operations with sample data.
+-Practiced database operations with sample data.

-Built UI mockups to connect backend logic with frontend design.
+-Built UI mockups to connect backend logic with frontend design.

 🔥 This project can be extended by connecting the MySQL backend with a web frontend (using Node.js, PHP, or Python Flask/Django) to make it a fully functional Event Management System.